 It was only a year ago that Cash and I met after the roof of a domestic violence shelter came crashing down.
 She had a story to tell and I had a pen in hand.

-Now, Cash was about to take to the stage and tell her story in her own words and I was leading post-show discussions with her and local journalists.
+Now, Cash was about to take to the stage and tell a semi-autobiographical story inspired by her experiences and I was leading post-show discussions with her and local journalists.

 We would go on to tour this in seven cities across the UK.
 Cash’s one-woman show would open eyes as she told the story of cuts to domestic violence refuges and the media’s portrayal of working class women.
 The Bureau Local’s experimental journey would not only tell stories in new ways but take them to new audiences too.